 Commodore Amiga 1200 (with an internal 4GB CF card I installed).
 This one sat in a container in India for seventeen years and was re-imported by Petro Tyschtschenko.
 After re-seating the Kickstart ROMs, it worked.
 I fitted a 32MB 68030 Blizzard turbo card

 The C16 was Commodores attempt to also serve the entry level with reduced features at a lower price.
 This one has an internal total of 64KB RAM

-Left the classic Commodore C64, the "bread box".
-In the middle the late "ALDI" C64 in superb condition and right the flat C64 C
+Left the classic Commodore C64, the "bread box", then the late "ALDI" C64 in superb condition and then the flat C64 C

 The Uniprom 64 cartridge I received as a DIY kit and I did the final assembly.
 The socket can be fitted with any EPROM up to 128K